GIM494/gim494.github.io/_publications/2010-10-01-paper-title-number-2.md

 ---
-title: "Paper Title Number 2"
+title: "Why Don't You Do Something About It?
+Outlining Connections between AI Explanations & User Actions"
 collection: publications
-category: manuscripts
+category: conferences
 permalink: /publication/2010-10-01-paper-title-number-2
 excerpt: 'This paper is about the number 2.
 The number 3 is left for future work.'
 date: 2010-10-01